UBC-MDS/easyphysicsR/CONTRIBUTING.md

-# Contributing to the easyphysics package
+# Contributing to the easyphysicsR package

 We appreciate your time and effort in contributing to this project.
 Any contributions are welcomed.
 These contributions include but are not limited to: